interstitialRedirectModalTitle

 Conservation Programs Director

-A map showing Appalachians circled and animal migration routes in different colored arrows.
+A map shows the Appalachians circled and animal migration routes in different colored arrows.

 Nature's Highways As the climate changes, plants and animals are shifting their ranges to adapt and thrive.
 This map shows where mammals, birds and amphibians are moving—circled in red is the Appalachians landscape, a virtual superhighway for nature. © Dan Majka/The Nature Conservancy (adapted for print by Nicholas Rapp)